 2. Think about what you want your blog to achieve.

-Do you aim to teach, inspire, entertain, educate, offer a service, or is it just a place to share your thoughts?
+Do you aim to teach, inspire, entertain, educate, offer a service, sell a product, or is it just a place to share your thoughts?
 Also think about how often you want to post.
 Consistency is important - maybe not so much at first, but definitely when you start to become more established.
 It's nice for your readers to know when to expect a new post and they may start to lose interest if your posts are few and far between.
 I aim to have a new post up every two days and I usually have about a week's worth scheduled or at least planned.

 3. Read other blogs in your niche.